 Our tours have reached out to a broad audience and are always well received.
 To many participants – including Cologne citizens – it always comes as a big surprise to discover art in places that they supposedly know well.
 Letting oneself in for urban art often enough entails getting to know one’s own neighbourhood in completely new ways!
 Above all, I want to open participants’ eyes to the whole range of genres, forms and styles within the urban arts.
 This way they become sensible towards all those manifold possibilities for creatively expressing oneself and intervening within public city space.
 Many participants have told me that after visiting one of our tours they have walked through Cologne with different eyes and started to discover new artworks everywhere.
 Moreover, I always aim at doing away with common prejudices against graffiti or art in public space in general.

 For the upcoming months, I have once more set up a most diverse scheme of tours that invites you to discover the whole range of urban art on the streets of Cologne.
-Each of our tours takes about one and a half to two hours and costs 7,50 euro per person.
-No registration is required – just come to the respective point of departure!
-Special tours may be organized for groups of 15+ people (also in English) upon request.
+Each of our tours takes about one and a half to two hours and costs 10 euro per person.
+Please book your tour online via rausgegangen.de (see links behind tour dates below).
+Individual tours may be organized for groups of 10+ people (also in English) upon request.
 My colleagues and me would be delighted to have you on one or more of our coming tours!

 Further information regarding all tours as well as CityLeaks festival via: